pbenavido/chemsong/README.md

 ## Upcoming Features

+### V0.2
+- **Genetic processing** Chemsong becomes Genesong, parse ACTG and map the sequence onto notes.
+Likely 2 nucleotide snippets will be used for more complete octave coverage.
+- **Scale Selection** Ability to select what scale is played (currently Am) from a dropdown menu
+- **Random chemical reaction** Ability to generate a random chemical reaction if you don't want to have to type something out

 ### V1.0
 - **Object-Oriented Approach**: Future updates will introduce object-oriented programming (OOP) to manage each reaction step, incorporating methods for playing audio, verifying SMILES notation, and rendering images efficiently.
 - **Advanced Audio Capabilities**: Enhancement of the audio system to provide more sophisticated and meaningful auditory representations of chemical reactions.*

-### V2
+### V2.0
 - **Reverse workflow** turn midi-input key notes into molecular reactions.
-- **Genetic processing** Chemsong becomes Genesong, parse ACTG and map the sequence onto notes.
-Likely 2 nucleotide snippets will be used for more complete octave coverage.

 ## Project Structure

 - `app/`: Contains the main scripts to run Chemsong.
 - `util/`: Includes essential subsystems and utilities for Chemsong.
+= `test/`: Unit testing for some basic dataframe parsing
 - `RnD/`: Research and development scripts, including preliminary tests and experiments.

 ## Getting Started